Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Can I complete a CNM program online while living in Oregon?

-Yes, many online programs partner with Oregon clinics for local clinical placements.
+Yes, many ACME-accredited online programs partner with Oregon facilities (e.g., OHSU, Legacy Health) for clinical placements, allowing flexibility for working RNs.

 What are dual-focus CNM/WHNP programs?